friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

   aiming for high memory locality.
   In case of small JSON payloads validation reaches 1.000.000 validations / second.

-- Code generators are designed to be small and easy to maintain ~ 200 LOC / generator.
+- Code generators are designed to be small and easy to maintain ~ 300 LOC / language.
   Also their performance reaches 10.000 schema transformations / second for smaller schemas.

 - The generated JSON Schema files are compatible to the specification